 - Click the SAVE button to open a standard file selector.
 It will default to the "My Programs" folder which is inside the main "ArcSyn" folder.

-- Enter a new name if requiredif you use a name which already exists, you'll be asked to confirm that you want to overwrite it.
+- Enter a new name if required—if you use a name which already exists, you'll be asked to confirm that you want to overwrite that program.
 You don't have to enter ".fxp" as the file selector will do that automatically.

 - Click Save (or Cancel if you've changed your mind) and the program will be saved to disk.

-- After saving a program, ArcSyn will reload the program menu and select the program you've just saved.
+- After saving a program, ArcSyn will reload the programs and select the one you've just saved.